Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: A model-free sensitivity analysis approach for outcome misclassification in randomization tests

-be an optimal solution to the optimization problem associated with the definition of warning accuracy.
-Then $\mathcal{S}=\{ij: \widetilde{Y}_{ij}\neq Y_{ij}^{*}\}$ is called a sensitive set. \end{Definition} The motivation of Definition~\ref{def: sensitive sets} is intuitive: to solve the optimization problem involved in Definition~\ref{def: warning accuracy}, an optimization solver has to identify the subjects such that the causal conclusion is especially sensitive to potential misclassified outcomes of those subjects and generate cases of misclassified outcomes for these subjects.
-Therefore, as suggested by its name, a sensitive set $\mathcal{S}$ is a collection of subjects whose outcomes being misclassified or not are particularly influential to the causal conclusion.
-In practice, there may exist more than one sensitive set as the solution to the optimization problem involved in Definition~\ref{def: warning accuracy} may not be unique.
-Therefore, a sensitive set itself may not be an intrinsic quantify.
-However, as we will show in Section~\ref{sec: computing}, for the most widely used tests such as the Mantel-Haenszel test and the difference-in-means estimator, these different sensitive sets can, in general, be transformed to each other by some decomposition of within-strata and between-strata permutations, and share the same quantities called \textit{sensitivity wights}--the key to answer \textbf{Q3} and \textbf{Q4}.
+be an optimal solution to the optimization problem (\ref{eqn: warning accuracy}) associated with the definition of warning accuracy.
+Then $\mathcal{S}=\{ij: \widetilde{Y}_{ij}\neq Y_{ij}^{*}\}$ is called a sensitive set. \end{Definition} In practice, there may exist more than one sensitive set as the solution to the optimization problem involved in Definition~\ref{def: warning accuracy} may not be unique.
+However, as we will show in Section~\ref{sec: computing}, these different sensitive sets can be transformed into each other by some composition of within-strata and between-strata permutations and share the same quantities called \textit{sensitivity wights}--the key to answer \textbf{Q2} and \textbf{Q3} described in Section~\ref{subsec: contributions}.

 \begin{Definition}[Sensitivity Weights] Under the setting of Definition~\ref{def: warning accuracy}, let $\mathcal{S}$ be a sensitive set.
 Then there is a set of sensitivity weights defined as the following $2 \times 2$ table: